lucax88x/PrimitiveObsession/README.md

 builder.RegisterInstance(new MyConfig().LoadFromConfigfile());
 ```

-so that you can easily inject it into the classes that need one or more configuration parameters:
+so that you can easily inject it, instead of injecting primitive values:

 ```csharp
 class Foo